Megha-Bose/WebAppMTD/README.md

     - data_generator.py: Generates random datasets.
 To run, `python3 data_generator.py n1 n2` generates input files  in `Data/input/` for datasets `n1` to `n2`
         `0` should be added as third argument if the command is run for zero sum game datasets
-    - parser.py: Parses data from Sengupta's library and makes it dataset `0` inside `Data/input/general_sum/` folder
+    - nvd_data_gen.py: Generates NVD-based datasets.
+To run, `python3 nvd_data_gen.py n1 n2 y1 y2` generates input files  in `Data/input/` for datasets `n1` to `n2` using vulnerabilities from NVD database from year `y1` to year `y2`

-3. The third folder is `Expts` and there are three important files here; the rest of them are just old files.
+    - parser.py: Parses data from Sengupta's library and makes it dataset `0` inside `Data/input/general_sum/` directory

-    - The three files are attacker_eps.py, attacker_BR.py and attacker_fplue.py
+3. The directory `Expts` contains main code that uses different attacker strategies to generate output; the rest of them are just old files.

-    - Run them like `python3 attacker_BR.py n1 n2` to generate output files for datasets `n1` to `n2`. `0` should be added as third argument if the command is run for zero sum game datasets
+    - Run them like `python3 attacker_[attacker_strategy].py n1 n2` to generate output files for datasets `n1` to `n2` using corresponding attacker strategy. `0` should be added as third argument if the command is run for zero sum game datasets

-    - These three files correspond to three different attacker strategies: eps corresponds to epsilon optimal -- given some epsilon, the attacker randomly chooses between all the strategies that achieve a (1-epsilon) \times optimal utility for that round.
-This type assumes knowledge about what move the defender makes.
+    - Run `compare_[attacker strategy].py n1 n2` to generate switches, runtime and utility graphs inside `graphs` directory in the corresponding output directory for datasets `n1` to `n2` for an attacker strategy. `0` should be added as third argument if the command is run for zero sum game datasets

-    - BR corresponds to Best Response (exactly the same as that of the FPL-UE paper) and fplue corresponds to an attacker whose strategy is decided by the FPL-UE algorithm.
-The rest of the code in these three files is the same: they correspond to ten defender strategies.
+4. The directory `Analysis` contains python notebooks to generate the graphs.

-    - Run `compare_[attacker strategy].py n1 n2` to generate switches, runtime and utility graphs inside `graphs` folder in the corresponding output folder for datasets `n1` to `n2` for an attacker strategy. `0` should be added as third argument if the command is run for zero sum game datasets
+5. The directory `Graphs` contains all the graphs generated.